 Documentary, 53 min.

-En film av Fabien Greenberg & Bård Kjøge Rønning with support from NFI, Viken Filmsenter, NRK, Kulturrådet, VGTV and Bergesenstiftelsen.
+a film by Fabien Greenberg & Bård Kjøge Rønning with support from NFI, Viken Filmsenter, NRK, Kulturrådet, VGTV, Nordic/Docs and Bergesenstiftelsen.
 Axel Joachim Jensen was born in January 1960 in Oslo, Norway, being conceived nine months earlier aboard a sailing boat on the Aagean sea.
 His father, the infamous Norwegian writer Axel Jensen, left his mother Marianne for another woman during the spring of 1960.
 Briefly after, a new father figure enters into Little Axel´s life.